lambdageek/JsonToItemsTask/README.md

 </UsingTask>
 ```

-The `JsonFilePath` parameter is mandatory and specified the file that will be read.

-The other parameters are all optional, must be non-required outputs of type `System.String` or `Microsoft.Build.Framework.ITaskItem[]`.
-The former declares properties, while the latter declares items.
+The parameter group parameters are all optional.
+They must be non-required outputs of type `System.String` or `Microsoft.Build.Framework.ITaskItem[]`.
+The former declares properties to capture from the file, while the latter declares item lists.

 The above declares a task `MyJsonReader` which will be used to retries the `X1` property and the `FunFiles` and `FilesWithMeta` items.

+To use the task, a `JsonFilePath` attribute specifies the file to read.

 ```xml
 <Target Name="RunMe">